The Artist Network

-I've worked with many artists, from festival headliners such as Jamiroquai and The Prodigy, to hundreds of developing acts, and come to realise what an artist needs is a NETWORK.
-This comprises a core team of experts who passionately believe in your talent - friends, family, manager, lawyer, booking agent, accountant, music supervisor and marketing.
-If you get the right people on your team then your network will expand.
-This includes media contacts and most importantly of all, your fan base will grow.
+I've worked with many artists, from festival headliners such as Jamiroquai and The Prodigy, to hundreds of developing acts and realised what artists need is a NETWORK.
+This comprises a core team of experts & specialists who passionately believe in your talent - a manager, lawyer, booking agent, accountant, music supervisor, marketing etc. If you get the right people on your team then your network will expand, including your fan-base.

-The reality is that if you display the talent in any music genre, people in the music industry will want to work with you.
-If not, you need to re-appraise your position.
-Because, the harsh truth is if you struggle to find these people then no amount of social media posting, video diaries, limited editions or the hundred other things 'digital experts' advise you to do will work.
+The reality is, if you possess enough talent in any music genre, people in the music industry will want to work with you.
+The harsh truth is, if you struggle to find these people then no amount of social media posting, video diaries, limited editions or the hundred other things 'digital experts' advise you to do will work.